 Modern-Day Email Marketing

 Modern campaigns also make the most of email automation.
-When you have access to software that can take things off your plate by sending automated emails at precisely the right time to precisely the right people, why wouldn’t you?
+When you have access to software for marketing automation customer journeys, you can target the right people at the right time on autopilot.

 Awareness